balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Copilot prompt:

 ```
-Agent: Use the GitHub MCP Server to create a new repository named "demo-streamlit" with description "MCP Server demo - Stage 1" and make it public.
+ Use the GitHub MCP Server to create a new repository named "demo-streamlit" with description "MCP Server demo - Stage 1" and make it public.
 ```

 What to expect: